XMaLab/SequencErr/README.md

 * RColorBrewer

 ## Data
-Unzip the archives analysis.zip and data.zip
+Unzip the archives _analysis.zip_ and _data.zip_
-Please find pairerror data used in this study in the folder "data/pairerror".
+Please find pairerror data used in this study in the folder _data/pairerror_.

 ## Figures
-All figures and related codes can be found in the folder "analysis":
+All figures and related codes can be found in the folder _analysis_:

 1. Fig1.e,f,g: Fig1_flowcell/heatmap/*pdf
 2. Fig2.a,b and FigS2: in Fig2ab_S2_cross_platform_instrument_comparison/*pdf